Kenya court postpones ruling on anti-gay laws to May 24

-NAIROBI, Kenya (AP) — A Kenyan court has postponed a ruling on whether to decriminalize same sex relationships.
+NAIROBI, Kenya (AP) — A Kenyan court Friday postponed a ruling on whether to decriminalize same sex relationships, disappointing many in the country’s LGBT community.

-Justice Chaacha Mwita of the High Court said Friday the ruling will not be made until May 24 because some judges had been busy.
+The ruling will not be made until May 24 because some judges had been busy, Justice Chaacha Mwita of the High Court said.

-The delay has disappointed several activists who went to the court for the landmark ruling.
+Several activists who went to the court for the landmark ruling expressed their dismay.

-“To say we are disappointed would be an understatement,” the National Gay and Lesbian Human Rights Commission, which is among the petitioners in the case said in a tweet.
+“To say we are disappointed would be an understatement,” the National Gay and Lesbian Human Rights Commission, which is among the petitioners in the case, said in a tweet.

 Most Read Nation & World Stories